-The Alliance for International Medical Action (ALIMA) Vacancy for a Medical Activity Manager
+The Alliance for International Medical Action (ALIMA) is an independent

 The Alliance for International Medical Action (ALIMA) is recruiting to fill the position below: